agnesbrnb/prolipipe/README.rst

     prolipipe.py [-h] -i INPUT -o OUTPUT --tax TAXFILE --padmet_ref PATH_TO_PADMET_REF --ptsc PTSC --ptsi PTSI --pwy PWY_FOLD --strain STRAIN
 					[--annot ANNOT] [--egg_path EGG_PATH] [--bak_path BAK_PATH] [-c CPUS] [-a] [-k] [-q]

-This command will check if there is no character that will cause trouble.
-It will also create the proteome `FASTA <http://bioinformatics.org/annhyb/examples/seq_fasta.html>`__ file from the `GenBank <https://www.ncbi.nlm.nih.gov/Sitemap/samplerecord.html>`__.
-Also, this command will fill the 'all' row of analysis/group_template.tsv, with all the species from the studied_organisms folder.
-And for the annotation_based folder, if PGDBs contains folder, it will create the `PADMET <https://padmet.readthedocs.io/en/latest/tutorial.html#padmet-format>`__ and the `SBML <https://sbml.org/documents/specifications/>`__ corresponding to these draft in PADMETs and SBMLs folders.